 Grilled pizza portobellos with lemony cashew “ricotta” are an easy vegan summer main that’s super flavourful and fun to make.
 Oven roasted instructions are also included!
 These are easy to customize with all kinds of toppings.

-If you eat plant-based even just sometimes, you may have ordered a portobello burger or “steak” at some well-meaning restaurant, only to be served a slightly dried up looking mushroom cap that lacks flavour and honestly?
-Looks a little turd-like.
-Just stating facts!
+If you eat plant-based even just sometimes, you may have ordered a portobello burger or “steak” at some well-meaning restaurant, only to be served a slightly dried up looking mushroom cap that lacks flavour and is mostly just really chewy.
 I’ve been served mushrooms like this a bunch of times, usually when it was the only plant-based option outside of the go-to green salad and side of fries combo order.
-Options for folks like us are getting so much better, it’s true.
+Options are getting so much better, it’s true!
 But still.
 Bad portobello experiences of the past have made me a lot more deliberate with my own handling of them at home.

 These babies are J.U.I.C.Y.
 They’re great on their own with a little salad or some other side, but in a burger setup?
 They’re super messy and satisfying.
 We marinate portobello mushroom caps with a balsamic and garlic concoction, grill them, and then fill the natural cavity with red sauce, a tangy cashew “ricotta,” fresh basil, and any other pizza toppings that are sounding good.